Eyelid Surgery Benefits

 TYPES OF EYELID SURGERY PROCEDURE

-Dr. Kam explains the details of eyelid surgery during the consultation, including the type of anesthesia, possible surgical techniques, location of incisions, and expected results.
+Dr. Kam explains the details of eyelid surgery during the consultation, including the type of anesthesia, types of blepharoplasties, possible surgical techniques, location of incisions, and expected results.
 Dr. Kam may suggest supplemental procedures, such as a fat transfer to fill deep undereye circles, a brow lift surgery to raise heavy brows and smooth forehead lines, or an injectable filler.

 Lower Eyelid Surgery